pymc-labs/pymc-marketing/docs/source/guide/incrementality/mv_its_intro.md

 $$

 The disadvantage of this model is that we would have a lot of parameters to estimate.
 For example, if there are $P$ products then we could have to estimate $P$ $\beta_i$'s and $P$ standard deviations and $P(P-1)/2$ covariances.
 This need not be a problem - we could place hierarchical priors on the $\beta_i$'s and the standard deviations for example, but it could be problematic with the covariances if we have a large number of products.

+## Moving to an unsaturated market

+Thus far we have considered the market as saturated.
+That is, it is assumed that the total sales of existing products are reduced by the same amount as the sales of the new product.

+We could relax this assumption and consider an unsaturated market.
+More specifically, we could model the reduction of sales of existing products is less than the sales of the new product.
+Putting that another way, introduction of a new product leads to a reduction in existing product sales _but_ there are _additional_ sales of the new product which do not come from a reduction in the sales of existing products.

+This requires only a minor change to the multivariate normal form of the model.

+Specifically, rather than having $P$ products which are the source of new product sales, we could simply add a psuedo-product which represents new sales.
+The first $P$ products are as normal, all the existing products.
+The final pseudo product would represent the market growth.
+We could simply add an additional $\beta$ parameter and specifcy the prior as:

+$$
+\beta_1, \beta_2, \ldots, \beta_P, \beta_{P+1} \sim \mathrm{Dirichlet}(\alpha_1, \ldots, \alpha_P, \alpha_{P+1})
+$$

+The rest of the model remains unchanged.

+Previously the sum of the $\beta$ parameters would be 1, which means that all new product sales are taken from existing products.
+Now the sum of the $\beta$ parameters relating to existing products ($\beta_1, \beta_2, \ldots, \beta_P$) could be less than 1.
+When $\beta_{P+1}>0$ then it means that the new product has caused the market to grow - some of the new product sales not come from reductions in sales of existing products.